CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-latent-traces-and-landau-free-energy.md

 \mathbf{y}=(y_1,\dots,y_M).
 $$

-The key point is that $\mathbf{z}$ is ordered.
+The key point is that $$\mathbf{z}$$ is ordered.
 Chain-of-thought is not an unordered hidden state.
 It is a sequential latent process.

 Under this factorization, the relevant answer law is the marginal